 Hospital service areas were defined through a three-step process.
 First, all acute care hospitals in the 50 states and the District of Columbia were identified from the American Hospital Association and Medicare provider files and assigned to the town or city in which they were located.
 The name of the town or city was used as the name of the hospital service area, even though the area might have extended well beyond the political boundary of the town.
 For example, the Mt.
 Ascutney Hospital is in Windsor, Vermont.
 The area is called the Windsor hospital service area, even though the area serves several other communities.

 In the second step, all 1992 and 1993 Medicare hospitalization records for each hospital were analyzed to ascertain the ZIP Code of each of its patients.
 When a town or city had more than one hospital, the counts were added together.
 Using a plurality rule, each ZIP Code was assigned on a provisional basis to the town containing the hospitals most often used by local residents.
-The analysis of the patterns of use of care by Medicare patients led to the provisional assignment of five post office ZIP Codes to the Windsor hospital service area

 ZIP Code